CMPUT301F23T29/agile-beast/README.md

 ## About The Project
 An Android app to add and store items(modify).
-This project is part of the University of Alberta CMPUT 301 course built by students of Team 32 for the Winter 2023 term.
+This project is part of the University of Alberta CMPUT 301 course built by students of Team 29 for the Fall 2023 term.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Documentation